verboompj/EntraGSA/EntraPrivateAccess.md

 ## Intro into GSA
+As a quick intro, what is Entra Global Secure Access (GSA) and how do its two main components stack up ?

 Entra GSA is Microsoft's SSE (Security Service Edge) Solution and consists of 2 main services:
 - Entra Internet Access